 What you enter as the opening balance depends on how you want to handle your past transactions:

 - If you don’t want to enter older transactions: Make sure to enter the ending balance and ending date from your most recent bank statement and click OK.
-It will conclude all your past transactions and thus, you’ll be able to track new transactions going forward.
+It will conclude all your past transactions, and thus, you’ll be able to track new transactions going forward.

-- If you want to enter your past transactions: For doing so, you have to decide how far back you want to go.
+- If you want to enter your past transactions: To do so, you have to decide how far back you want to go.
 Thus, select a date that’s older than the oldest transaction you want to track in QuickBooks.
 Your opening balance will conclude everything before the date you pick.
 Make sure to enter the date you picked in the Ending date field as well.
 In the Ending balance field, enter the balance of your real-life account for that date and click OK.

 - Lastly, click on Save & Close to record the opening balance.

-For Income and expense accounts
+For Income and Expense Accounts

 It’s not required for one to record opening balance in QuickBooks for income or expense accounts, as these accounts simply track your earnings and spending.